KTHse/tinywebtex/README.md

 ### Browsers known not to work

-Firefox 3.6, background image scaling issues.
+Firefox 3.6, at least background image scaling issues.

 ## Copyrights and license information